LoginRadius/engineering-portal/content/website-authentication-protocols/index.md

     4. redirect\_uri
     5. grant\_type - This should be set to “authorization\_code”

 The server will verify these details and then return an access token with an expiration time if they are valid.
-These are generally returned in the following format:
+These get generally returned in the following format:

 1. access\_token
 2. expires\_in